Real-Time Metrics

-Real-time metrics show necessary information about the current status of an Omilia Application.
+Real-time metrics show the necessary information about the current status of an Omilia Application.
 They are created from a specific selection of Omilia KPIs, targeted to ensure the user is informed about the current state of their system, without being overwhelmed with information.
+The metrics are separated into two basic types, real-time and batch.
 These metrics will be publicly available through the Metrics API.

 Authentication

-The API provides a generic error response for every endpoint in the following format:
+The API provides an error response for every endpoint containing the error message in the following format:

 {